 Is their heart asking for reassurance that they can be unsure about who they are and still be safe and sound?

-I know that's a lot of questions and finding the answers is a bit like walking into a maze.
+As a parenting coach, I know that's a lot of questions and finding the answers is a bit like walking into a maze.
 It's a bit daunting, for sure.
 And yet, if we take the time to explore our kid's need for acceptance and demonstrate our willingness to meet them in the maze, there is the opportunity to build a strong, lasting connection.

 Start with observing them more carefully.
 What’s going on in their lives right now, whether they’re talking about it or not?